How to get around Portugal; the best and cheapest ways to travel the country.

 The good news is you don't really need to know all that.
 You can just go to Rome2Rio website, and it will tell you most info you need (not everything, though!)
 The most important information for you would be to figure out which bus stop to arrive to, and you can buy a ticket there (unless it's a busy season).

 But, if you want to plan in advance, you might want to read my other more detailed post.
 Because the list of all bus companies is long, and there are many details about the rides (with their websites), I made a separate post for that.
-Read my comprehensive guide to bus services in Portugal here.
+Read my comprehensive guide to bus services in Portugal.
+You can find answers for all your bus needs in Portugal there.

 But just to give you an idea how inexpensive the service is, you can get from Lisbon to South Portugal, The Algarve area for 6-10 euros.
 Alternatively, you get from Porto to Lisbon for 6 euros.
-You can find answers for all your bus needs in Portugal in my other post (link above).

-My popular posts
+My other popular posts about Europe

 Why visit Espluga de Francoli in Catalonia